GIScience/ors-map-client/docs/plugins.md

 Each plug-in must be contained in a folder created under the `src/plugins` folder.
 For example: src/plugin/my-awesome-plugin.
 No file should be directly put in the root of the `plugins` folder.

-Each plug-in must have a class and methods/functions that can be called on hooks defined in the hooks.js.
+Each plug-in must have be a class with methods that can be called on hooks defined in the hooks.js.
-Check the ExamplePlugin in `plugin-example/plugin-example.js` and `/src/config/hook-example.js` for more details.
+Check the ExamplePlugin in `plugin-example/plugin-example.js`.

 ## Creating and registering a plugin ##